fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_policy.html.markdown

 * `wccp` - Enable/disable forwarding traffic matching this policy to a configured WCCP server.
 * `ntlm` - Enable/disable NTLM authentication.
 * `ntlm_guest` - Enable/disable NTLM guest user access.
 * `ntlm_enabled_browsers` - HTTP-User-Agent value of supported browsers.
+The structure of `ntlm_enabled_browsers` block is documented below.
 * `fsso` - Enable/disable Fortinet Single Sign-On.
 * `wsso` - Enable/disable WiFi Single Sign On (WSSO).
 * `rsso` - Enable/disable RADIUS single sign-on (RSSO).
 * `fsso_agent_for_ntlm` - FSSO agent to use for NTLM authentication.
 * `groups` - Names of user groups that can authenticate with this policy.
+The structure of `groups` block is documented below.
 * `users` - Names of individual users that can authenticate with this policy.
+The structure of `users` block is documented below.
 * `devices` - Names of devices or device groups that can be matched by the policy.
+The structure of `devices` block is documented below.
 * `auth_path` - Enable/disable authentication-based routing.
 * `disclaimer` - Enable/disable user authentication disclaimer.
 * `vpntunnel` - Policy-based IPsec VPN: name of the IPsec VPN Phase 1.